ADORSYS-GIS/openstack/playbooks/ansible-openstack-nova/docs/index.md

-# OpenStack Deployment Documentation
+# OpenStack Nova Automation Documentation

-This directory contains comprehensive documentation for the OpenStack deployment implemented by this Ansible playbook.
+This directory contains comprehensive documentation for the OpenStack Nova automation project implemented by this Ansible playbook.
+The project automates the complete and robust deployment of OpenStack Nova (Compute Service) along with its minimal dependencies for testing and validation.

 ## Table of Contents